dominicbosch/webapi-eca/README.md

 **Prerequisites:**

  - node.js (find it [here](http://nodejs.org/))
+ - *(optional) Pygments if you want to generate the doc:
+    `sudo apt-get install python-setuptools` and then
+    `sudo easy_install Pygments`*
- - *(optional) [CoffeeScript](http://coffeescript.org/), if you want to develop and compile from coffee sources:*

-		sudo npm -g install coffee-script
+ - *(optional) [CoffeeScript](http://coffeescript.org/), if you want to develop and compile from coffee sources: `sudo npm -g install coffee-script`*

 Clone project: